curlpipe/ox/README.md

 Ox's configuration language is [RON](https://github.com/ron-rs/ron).

-There are several default configs in the 'config' folder.
-You will have to either download one and place it in the default config directory or create your own using the example ones as a reference.
-The config folder includes the older theme that Ox had before 0.2.3 and the default modern one.
+There is a default config in the 'config' folder.
+You will have to either download it and place it in the default config directory or create your own using the example ones as a reference.
-If you don't have a config file, don't worry :), Ox will just ignore it if you don't have one and it can ignore individual fields should you just want to use the default values.
+If you don't have a config file, don't worry :), Ox will just ignore it if you don't have one.

 If you wish to specify the configuration directory, you can do so using the '--config' option (or '-c' if you prefer).
 For Example: